 Try writing about anticipation in your family’s life.
 These might include:

-- A child going away to college
+- A child going away to college or to summer camp

 - A wedding